blackmagic919/AboutMe/source/_posts/Structure-Placement.md

 ## Specifications

 Previously, Planning and Pruning underscored a need for a deterministic system such that two chunks can independently identify the same structure which intersects them both.
-Structure Placement, on the otherhand, works exclusively in the bounds of its own working-chunk and thus does not intrinsically *need* to be deterministic.
+Structure Placement, on the otherhand, works exclusively in the bounds of its own working-chunk and thus does not intrinsically *need* to be deterministic to achieve its goal(of placing the structure).
 Though it may not be necessary, being detreministic is often regarded as a benefit, partially because it allows easy recording and replication of procedural content because the conditions necessary to generate the same content can be exposed at a top-level.
 For this reason, structure placement, specifically overlap resolution will strive to be deterministic accordingly.

 ## Solution

 Before we begin, it's beneficial to keep in mind where Structure-Placement is occuring in relation to the previous steps.
 While one may be tempted to attempt a [prescripted](/AboutMe/2024/06/16/Structure-Pruning/) method, there are several reasons to prefer placing after the 'Base Terrain Information' has been supplied.
-Firstly, structures may not completely occupy replace a chunk's map data, unlike 'Base Terrain Information', and without manually clearing memory(often expensive) it would be impossible to determine if an entry is part of a structure or garbage data.
+Firstly, structures may not completely occupy a chunk's map data, unlike 'Base Terrain Information', and without manually obtaining clear memory(often inefficient when reusing memory), it would be impossible to determine if an entry is part of a structure or garbage data.
 Furthermore, responsibility for blending the structure and the base terrain, is best given to structure-placement which is not possible if 'Base Terrain Generation' occurs afterwards.

 ![](Flow1.png)